Wesley Adams answered 2018-09-07 23:27:28 -0400Q: What issue are you most passionate about?

 Nobody made a greater mistake than he who did nothing because he could do only a little.
 (Edmund Burke)

-Thank you for donating to The Modern Whig Party of America!
+Thank you for donating to The Modern Whig Institute.
 We deeply appreciate your support, and we pledge to make the best possible use of your contribution.

 Each donation is another step toward greater representation, more effective government and a deeper appreciation for the rights of every citizen.